syncfusion-content/blazor-docs/blazor/diagram/scroll-settings.md

 ## Define scroll status

-Diagram allows you to pan the diagram before loading, so that any desired region of a large diagram is made to view.
+Diagram allows you to pan the diagram before loading, so that any desired region of a large diagram can be viewed.
 You can programmatically pan the diagram with the [HorizontalOffset](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramScrollSettings.html#Syncfusion_Blazor_Diagrams_DiagramScrollSettings_HorizontalOffset) and [VerticalOffset](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramScrollSettings.html#Syncfusion_Blazor_Diagrams_DiagramScrollSettings_VerticalOffset) properties of scroll settings.
 The following code illustrates how to set pan the diagram programmatically.

 In the following example, the vertical scroll bar is scrolled down by 50px and horizontal scroll bar is scrolled to right by 100px.